David-Sparta/Room1SortProject/README.md

 ## An array sorting app.
 The user inputs an array size and type of sort to be used. <br/>
-The app return the now sorted array, sorted to user specification.  <br/>
+The app returns the now sorted array, sorted to user specification.  <br/>
-Types of sort to choose from are: <br/>
+Types of algorithm to choose from are: <br/>
 BubbleSort <br/>
 MergeSort <br/>
 LibrarySort <br/>